Poems by Simon Lamb

-[The remaining "first edition" copies are now available to buy online (UK only) by clicking the link below.
+[There are just a couple of print copies of this release left, now discounted to a bargain price.
 If you would like your copy to be signed by the poet, please add a note on your order form, including, if you wish, the name to whom you would like the copy dedicated.]

 O my gentle raider: